 1/2 tsp baking soda

-1/2 cup butter, softened
+1/2 cup unsalted butter, softened to room temperature

 1/2 cup brown sugar